Swells of 4m hit Hawke's Bay coast, forcing ships out of Napier Port

 "The main thing that is causing the big waves is the easterly winds that are occur.

-"With a large space and a slow buildup it leaves time for some quite nice swells to develop," McInnes said.
+"With a large space and a slow build-up it leaves time for some quite nice swells to develop," McInnes said.

 Napier Port general manager of container operations Warren Young said the large swells meant the passage of vessels into the port was not safe, potentially for the next three days.